Insurance while Abroad

 Smart Traveler Enrollment Program (STEP)

 U.S. citizens can register their travel plans with the U.S. Embassy through the State Department’s Smart Traveler Enrollment Program.
-We strongly encourage students to register, as this is a free service that will allow the U.S. State Department to better assist citizens abroad in the event of an emergency.
+We strongly encourage you to register, as this is a free service that will allow the U.S. State Department to better assist citizens abroad in the event of an emergency.

-Visit the U.S. State Department, which provides information on safety for travelers abroad, including tips on handling money, traveling on public transportation, and safety in a hotel.
+For more resources, visit the U.S. State Department, which provides information on safety for travelers abroad, including tips on handling money, traveling on public transportation, and safety in a hotel.

 The N.U.in Program does not require students to get a physical prior to departure, though it does require students to submit medical information in the General Enrollment Form to alert our staff of any medical conditions or allergies.
 This form will be included in your enrollment paperwork.